finmath/finmath-smart-derivative-contract/src/solidity/README.md

-# DZ @ Solidity
+# SDC Solidity implementation

 ## Description
-This little project aims to implement businesst logic in a very lean way using an integrative solidity implementation and according unit tests
+This sdc implementation aims to implement process logic in a very lean way using an integrative solidity implementation and according unit tests

 ## Provided Contracts
 ### 1. Smart Derivative Contract